plotly/dash-world-cell-towers/README.md

 file should contain a valid Mapbox token, which can be obtained for free by setting up an account at https://www.mapbox.com/.

-## Dask setup
-By default, this dashboard creates a Dask `LocalCluster`.
-To change this Dask configuration, edit the Dask options at the top of the `app.py` file.

 ## Launching Dashboard in Development Mode
 Launch the dashboard in development mode from the command line with:
 ```